A PhD is an internationally-recognised research qualification.

 We undertake impactful research in key areas of educational policy and practice, placing particular emphasis on the relevance of our work for practitioners and policymakers.

-Our PhD supervision offers a wide breadth of research activity across three research centres.
-Explore our research centres and discover the themes and supervisors relating to your field of doctoral study:
+Our PhD supervision offers a wide breadth of research activity across our research centres and groups:

 - Digital Education

 - Language Education